philip-L/AlgoTrading/README.md

 ## Results Summary

-Questions investigated:
+Questions/ideas investigated in the jupyter notebook:
+Part 1 (first udacity blog post):
   - What companies stock are trending upward?
   - What companies have the best balance sheet?
   - What does the chart show?

 From a list of 150 companies retrieved using the unofficial Finviz screener API, I filtered with percent gain, current ratio and intrinsic value to find that Kirkland Lake Gold Ltd. seemed like a good choice in this simple conservative strategy and plotted it's closing price history.

+Part 2 (udacity capstone):
+- LSTM model as a stock price indicator

+LSTM is a model great for regression which was perfect to create a simple stock price indicator.

 ## Acknowledgements

-Very thankful for https://github.com/mariostoev/finviz and https://github.com/ranaroussi/yfinance!
+Very thankful for https://github.com/mariostoev/finviz, https://github.com/ranaroussi/yfinance, and https://www.youtube.com/watch?v=QIUxPv5PJOY&ab_channel=ComputerScience!

 ## Steps for setup (on Mac OS 10.15)